All-About-Berlin/ursus/README.md

 ## How Ursus works

 1. **Context processors** generate the context used to render templates.
-The context is just a big dictionary.
+The context is just a big dictionary that represent your site's entire content.
+Usually, each content file is turned into an entry.
 2. **Renderers** use the context and the templates to render the parts of the final website: pages, thumbnails, static assets, etc.

 ### Content